-student housing, student discipline and campus student judicial officials) INSTRUCTIONS a.
 If the reported incident constitutes a threat to the safety of the UMB community, prior to completing this form, the CSA shall immediately telephone the UMBPF at 410-706-6882.

-b.
 Confidential and anonymous reports are accepted.
-However, if the reporting party is a victim of a sex offense, he/she shall also be encouraged to report the crime directly to the police Force.
+However, if the reporting party is a victim of a sex offense, he/she shall also be encouraged to report the crime directly to the UMBPF.

-c.
 While second hand reports are inherently unreliable and are difficult to verify, such reports shall also be accepted.
 The potential for duplication of reported incidents shall not be a factor in determining whether or not a report is taken.

-d.
 Clery reporting (this form) does not replace or change any existing reporting requirements or procedures for disciplinary referrals for student or employee misconduct.

-e.
 Hate Crimes present a special reporting challenge.
-CLERY requires the CSA to document each reported crime occurrence, and CLERY also requires the CSA to record the category of prejudice.
+Clery requires the CSA to document each reported crime occurrence, and Clery also requires the CSA to record the category of prejudice.